yixuantt/FinMTEB/README.md

 Finance Massive Text Embedding Benchmark (FinMTEB), a counterpart to MTEB that consists of financial domain-specific text datasets.
 In summary, FinMTEB consists of a total of 64 datasets, spanning seven different tasks.
 The key difference between MTEB and FinMTEB is that all datasets in FinMTEB are finance-domain specific, either previously used in financial NLP research or newly developed by the authors.

 ## Usage
-* The basic pipeline is the same with [MTEB](https://github.com/embeddings-benchmark/mteb).
+* The basic pipeline is built upon [MTEB](https://github.com/embeddings-benchmark/mteb).

 ### Install